A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 Notably, increasing the sample size does not lead to performance improvement in the presence of noise.
 We also observe an apparent decrease in bias for high-dimensional manifolds compared to the noiseless case for most estimators; however, this reduction appears to be an artifact of the noise rather than a genuine improvement.
-This is evidenced by \textbf{TwoNN}, whose bias shifts from negative to positive as the sample size increases.
-For the same reason, although \textbf{MADA} appears to perform best on most manifolds with low to moderate dimensions, we believe this may not accurately reflect its true effectiveness.
+This is evidenced by \textsc{TwoNN}, whose bias shifts from negative to positive as the sample size increases.
+For the same reason, although \textsc{MADA} appears to perform best on most manifolds with low to moderate dimensions, we believe this may not accurately reflect its true effectiveness.

-\section{Real-World Data Examples}
+\subsection{Real-World Data Examples}

-In this section, we further assess the performance of the eight estimators on three real-world datasets, which are publicly available on the GitHub repository accompanying this article.
-As statisticians often prefer working in \texttt{R}, we provide results obtained from both the \texttt{Python} and \texttt{R} implementations (noting that the \texttt{R} implementation is considerably slower).
-For all three datasets, hyperparameters are selected according to Algorithm~\ref{alg:hyperparameter}.
-We used the \texttt{Rdimtools} R package for \textbf{MLE}, \textbf{MADA}, and \textbf{TwoNN}.
-Although a \textbf{DanCo} implementation is available in this package, it appears to contain bugs and consistently returns an estimate of $2$.
-Thus, we coded in R the five other estimators.
+In this section, we further assess the performance of the eight estimators on three real-world datasets which are commonly used to benchmark manifold dimension estimators, all of which are widely believed to satisfy the manifold hypothesis.
+Our experiments were conducted in a similar manner as for the synthetic datasets, hyperparameters are selected according to Algorithm~\ref{alg:hyperparameter}.

-Since all three of our real-world datasets have ambient dimension much larger than the intrinsic dimension, as discussed in Section~\ref{sec:manifold_dimension_estimators}, \textbf{DanCo} is expected to struggle.
-Indeed, our experiments with \textbf{DanCo}, implemented in both \texttt{Python} and \texttt{R}, produced dimensionality estimates significantly higher than expected—often close to the ambient dimension.
-Moreover, the runtime was prohibitively long, particularly with the \texttt{R} implementation.
-These discrepancies led to results that differ substantially from those reported in prior studies such as \citet{CERUTI20142569} and \citet{campadelli2015intrinsic}, which in fact used the mechanisms we introduced before, and thus no longer reflect pure \textbf{DanCo} outputs.
+Since all three of our real-world datasets have ambient dimension much larger than the intrinsic dimension, as discussed in Section~\ref{sec:manifold_dimension_estimators}, \textsc{DanCo} is expected to struggle.
+Indeed, our experiments with \textsc{DanCo} produced dimensionality estimates significantly higher than expected (often close to the ambient dimension).
+These discrepancies led to results that differ substantially from those reported in prior studies such as \citet{CERUTI20142569} and \citet{campadelli2015intrinsic}, which in fact used the mechanisms we introduced before, and thus no longer reflect pure \textsc{DanCo} outputs.
 Consequently, we cite their reported estimates (in brackets) for comparative purposes.
+All real-world datasets are fed for estimation directly without centering or scaling.

-\subsection{The \texttt{ISOMAP} Dataset}
+\subsubsection{The \texttt{ISOMAP} Dataset}

 The \texttt{ISOMAP} dataset \citep{balasubramanian2002isomap} consists of 698 grayscale images of a face sculpture, each of size $64 \times 64$, as shown in Figure~\ref{fig:faces}.

 It is widely believed that the vectorized dataset has an intrinsic dimension of $d = 3$, corresponding to the two degrees of freedom for camera position and one for lighting condition.